Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 The above argument demonstrates the {\it classical} equivalence of K{\' a}rolyh{\' a}zy's measurement scheme and the perturbative result, Eq. (\ref{FLRW_pert_static-2}).
 In canonical QM, the picture of the classical point-particle is replaced by the wave function $\psi$, representing a superposition of position or, equivalently, momentum states of the particle's CoM.
 Thus, it is not difficult to imagine that, in the quantum regime, the classical region over which the particle's self-gravity {\it cannot} be neglected gives rise to an irreducible haziness of the underlying space-time metric, induced by the presence of the wave function.
 This is equivalent to an irreducible `smearing' out of the particle mass or, equivalently, of the CoM associated with $\psi$.

-This observation, which formed the basis of K{\' a}rolyh{\' a}zy's predictions \cite{Karolyhazy:1966zz,KFL}, will also form the basis of our own analysis, though we will depart from his original prescription in a number of crucially important ways.
+This observation, which formed the basis of K{\' a}rolyh{\' a}zy's predictions \cite{Karolyhazy:1966zz,KFL}, will also form the basis of our own analysis, though we will depart from his original prescription in a number of ways.
 In particular, we will attempt to incorporate the effects of a space-filling dark energy, which exists in the form of a cosmological constant $\Lambda >0$, with effective energy density and pressure given by Eq. (\ref{Lambda_E_p}).

-We note that in this model, as in K{\' a}rolyh{\' a}zy's original \cite{Karolyhazy:1966zz,KFL}, Dirac $\delta$-function position states do {\it not} exist.
-Even if the position of a quantum particle is ideally localised, from the perspective of the gravitationally-modified quantum theory, its CoM remains `smeared' over some minimum length-scale, which is a function of the size, mass and possibly charge of the body, and of fundamental physical constants.
-This point is discussed in detail in Sec. \ref{sect3}, in which the dark energy-modified MLUR is derived.
+On the one hand, we may restrict our attention to a very small region in the vicinity of the CoM, over which the particle's (extremely small) self-gravity may be considered non-negligible compared to the background level, {\it whatever} this may be.
+Classically, such a region is well defined for {\it any} perturbed metric and traces out a `world-tube' of width $r_{\rm grav}$ (\ref{Turn_Around_Radius}) surrounding the CoM world-line \cite{Karolyhazy:1966zz,KFL}.
+Projecting the world-line onto a `detector' within this tube gives rise to significant deviations in the measured value of the interval, as compared to its `true' value, due to the space-time curvature induced by the particle.
+On the other hand, since the dark energy density gives rise to both $r_{\rm grav}$ {\it and} the finite size of the horizon $\sim l_{\rm dS}$, our model considers the influence of the global horizon on {\it local} systems.